Policy Development , Program Management and Evaluation

 2. Critically appraise and discuss the relevant literature in written and oral forms.

-3. Conduct the planning, implementation and evaluation of programs and policies.
+3. Analyse the planning, implementation and evaluation of programs and policies.

 4. Effectively respond to the demands of clients, institutional stakeholders, the community and profession, particularly in terms of ethical and reflexive practice.